mithu170900/Smoker-Propensity-and-Smoker-Liar-Detection/README.md

 # Smoker-Propensity-and-Smoker-Liar-Detection
-Internship Project: Built a predictive classification model in Python to detect smoker propensity and liar detection using life underwriting data
+Internship Project: Built a predictive classification model in Python to detect smoker propensity and liar detection using underwriting data

+Disclaimer: For confidential reasons, the project here will only show generalized codes and contain no confidential information about the company and the final results.

 ### Project details
 In this project, we have two different models: smoker propensity model and smoker liar detection model.
 The smoker propensity model can predict which applicant is more likely to be a smoker.
 Meanwhile, the smoker liar model can predict which applicant is more likely to be a smoker liar, which is an applicant who lies about their tobacco use.